Start9Labs/searxng-startos/docs/instructions.md

 ![SearX](./assets/browser4.png)
 <!-- MD_PACKER_INLINE END -->

+If you are an advanced user, SearXNG has many additional features that have not been mentioned here.
-For more information on how to use this service, please visit their [documentation webpage](https://docs.searxng.org).
+For more information on how to use this search engine, please visit their [documentation webpage](https://docs.searxng.org).